 However, it was reclassified and incorporated into the Kleinia genus.

-Senecio is a Latin word meaning old man, referring to the hairy parts of the plant’s flowers whereas Jacobsenii refers to a Danish professor Niels Jacobsen who was a specialist of succulent plants.
+Senecio is a Latin word meaning old man, referring to the hairy parts of the plant’s flowers.
+In contrast, Jacobsenii refers to a Danish professor Niels Jacobsen who was a specialist in succulent plants.